haiiro-shimeji/gmap/README.txt

 To do
 -----

+- rationalize all of the different default map variables, so that most of them use the 'default map' settings of the gmap.
-- Significantly upgrade the macro creator
+- Significantly upgrade the macro creator.
 - The documentation (both in the code and this file) needs to be significantly improved.
 - create interface to geocoding for address or postal code to Long, Lat